 If you’re starting out in your wealth building journey pretty much at a later stage in life (like everyone else), like the second example I’ve quoted above.
 A 40 year old, ideally should already be saving at least 25% of their income because they have a shorter time horizon to build wealth as compared to those who are in their 20s.

 If you want to check how this could work for your specific situation, you can click here to access the RRSP Calculator.

 You can also run similar scenarios if you are contributing into a TFSA changing the investment type in the financial calculator.

-Building wealth takes time but it can be faster if you have more funds to feed your wealth account.
+Building wealth takes time but it can be faster if you have more funds to feed the beast (your wealth accumulation funds.)